PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   the same indexed owner with a transactional local compatibility adapter;
 - `50278afa` moves the Squeeze/unary/Reshape tail to the same indexed owner with a transactional second-Reshape constant and output-name rewrite;
-- the current checkpoint moves strict Transpose-MUL-Transpose-ADD recovery to a bounded indexed owner, preserves the canonical post-layout contract, handles complete ADD fan-out transactionally, and removes the legacy raw mutator from the compatibility dispatcher without changing the separate Pad owner.
+- the current checkpoint moves the two-stage SiNet Shuffle residual island to a bounded indexed owner, groups all six affine/PReLU constant roles, keeps both post-Transpose tensors authoritative, and removes the legacy raw mutator from the compatibility dispatcher.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain